 In which a miracle occurs.

 Mercury C. Ternbuckle wasn’t depressed, wasn’t bankrupt, hadn’t been spurned by a lover or cuckolded by a wife.
 He had none of the usual motives for pointing a pistol at his head.
 And yet there he was with an ivory handled Spanish War souvenir he’d found in the back of a drawer.
 He lowered it, set it on the edge of the bathroom sink and studied his features in the mirror — the cobalt-blue eyes of the Ternbuckles, the uncombed hair, white from birth, the wide and furrowed brow that suggested intelligence but with a lurking brutishness behind it, and particularly the teeth, what an anthropologist might ascribe to an archaic hominid, or even an animal.
 Indeed, a psychic once claimed a dog lived in his head.
 He’d scoffed at the time, but now wondered if she was right.
-It would explain many things — the lost time, the vague memories of chasing and feasting on small animals, and the even worse dreams that might not have been dreams.
+It would explain so many things — the lost time, the vague memories of chasing and feasting on small animals, and the even worse dreams that might not have been dreams.
 A priest thought demonic possession was possible, but couldn’t (or wouldn’t) help him as he wasn’t Catholic.
 A half bottle of rye whiskey hadn’t helped either.
-It only made things worse.
+It only made the coastal heat even more insufferable.

 But a pistol?